CryptozombiesHQ/cryptozombie-lessons/functions.md

       }
 ---

-An empty function declaration in solidity looks like the following:
+A function declaration in solidity looks like the following:

 ```
 function eatHamburgers(string _name, uint _amount) {